alexandersukach/THM_Notes/README.md

 # THM_Notes
-Collection of THM notes.__
+Collection of THM notes.<br/>
-Folders describe learning paths.__
+Folders describe learning paths.<br/>
-Files contain notes for all rooms found in that particular module.__
+Files contain notes for all rooms found in that particular module.

 Enjoy.